psolite/dao-voting/README.md

 # A guild to use this DAO Voting Program

-It's Function, allows user to create Proposal
+This DAO Voting Program  allows user to create Proposal

-The proposal must have Title, Description and Points (reward)

 # How to Install
 To install this you much have Solana and anchor already installed